The City of the Sun: The city

-In the City of the Sun no occupation is vile or base, and all are of equal dignity—in fact, those workers who are required to expend greater effort, such as artisans and builders, receive more praise.
 Everyone must be acquainted with all lines of work, and then each person practices the one for which he shows the greatest aptitude.
 They have no servants, and no service is regarded as unworthy.
 The only thing that they consider to be despicable is idleness, and in this way they come to privilege the dignity of work and to overturn an absurd conception of nobility, linked to inactivity and vice.